secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/youtube/index.html.md

 Sometimes, some videos are still posted as unlisted, they can be spotted with this [link](https://studio.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A/videos/upload?filter=%5B%7B%22name%22%3A%22VISIBILITY%22%2C%22value%22%3A%5B%22UNLISTED%22%5D%7D%5D&sort=%7B%22columnType%22%3A%22date%22%2C%22sortOrder%22%3A%22DESCENDING%22%7D) (while using the `GitLab Unfiltered` account).
 You can change the visibility of videos by clicking on the `Details` buttons when you hover a video in the list linked above.

-## Unable to view a video on Youtube
+## Unable to view a video on YouTube

-If you get a "Video unavailable This video is private." error on youtube, the error may be caused because the video is private to GitLab Unfiltered and you are accessing the video with your individual Youtube account.
+If you get a "Video unavailable This video is private." error on youtube, the error may be caused because the video is private to GitLab Unfiltered and you are accessing the video with your individual YouTube account.
 In order to see the video,
-1. Click your photo or icon in the upper right corner of Youtube.
+1. Click your photo or icon in the upper right corner of YouTube.

 2. Then Click > Switch Account